wp-plugins/advanced-export-for-wp-wpmu/readme.txt

 *	*Category* - Export a specific category
 *	*Content type* - Choose either posts or pages
 *	*Post status* - Choose Draft, Published, Scheduled or Private
+*	*Blog Tag/Category Terms* - Choose whether to include the blog's complete list of Tags and/or Categories

 Support can be obtained through: